-Getting Started with React: A Beginner's Guide — SitePoint
+Getting Started with React: A Beginner's Guide - SitePoint

 You’ve successfully created a stateless React Component.
 It’s not complete, though, as there’s a bit more work that needs to be done for it to be properly integrated with a stateful component or container.
 Currently, the

 MessageView is displaying static data.
-We need to modify so that it can accept input parameters.
-We do this using
+We need to modify it so that it can accept input parameters.
+We do this using something called props — data which we’re going to pass down from a parent component.

 render() {